-Sponsors must use TDA's Review (H1606-AT) form, or alternate, during each visit.

-All questions on the Review (H1606-AT) form are considered critical.
-However, each entry on the Review (H1606-AT) form, in and of itself, does not ensure that an organization fulfills its fundamental management responsibilities.
+Sponsors must use TDA's Review (H1606) form, or alternate, during each review.
+All questions on the Review (H1606) form are considered critical.
+However, each entry on the Review (H1606) form, in and of itself, does not ensure that an organization fulfills its fundamental management responsibilities.
 Some entries are essential to ensuring that the Program's intent is being met with integrity.